UniBee-Billing/unibee-go-client/docs/UnibeeInternalLogicGatewayRoGatewaySimplify.md

 `func (o *UnibeeInternalLogicGatewayRoGatewaySimplify) HasGatewayName() bool`

 HasGatewayName returns a boolean if a field has been set.

+### GetGatewayType

+`func (o *UnibeeInternalLogicGatewayRoGatewaySimplify) GetGatewayType() int64`

+GetGatewayType returns the GatewayType field if non-nil, zero value otherwise.

+### GetGatewayTypeOk

+`func (o *UnibeeInternalLogicGatewayRoGatewaySimplify) GetGatewayTypeOk() (*int64, bool)`

+GetGatewayTypeOk returns a tuple with the GatewayType field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetGatewayType

+`func (o *UnibeeInternalLogicGatewayRoGatewaySimplify) SetGatewayType(v int64)`

+SetGatewayType sets GatewayType field to given value.

+### HasGatewayType

+`func (o *UnibeeInternalLogicGatewayRoGatewaySimplify) HasGatewayType() bool`

+HasGatewayType returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)